projectultra/TwitterSentimentAnalysis/README.md

 The model was trained on the dataset with an accuracy of ~80%.

-A Django App was also built and can be found in the respective folder
+A Django App was also built and can be found in the respective folder.(Unable to deploy due to Twitter API no longer being free)

 For future iterations of this project, the following improvements could be made: